zoltan-nz/ci-cd-pipeline-template-for-data-projects/README.md

 ## How to use this template?

-Install Python v3.8.
+Install Python `v3.8`.
 Suggested way to install Python on your developer machine is `pyenv`.
-On macOS, you can use the following command.
+On macOS, you can use the following commands.

 ```
 $ brew install pyenv
 $ pyenv install 3.8.0
 $ pyenv global 3.8.0
 ```

+- Find more detailed instruction on [`pyenv` project website](https://github.com/pyenv/pyenv#installation).

 Install `pipenv`.